kbengine/kbengine/kbe/src/lib/python/Doc/library/xmlrpc.client.rst

 MultiCall Objects
 -----------------

-In http://www.xmlrpc.com/discuss/msgReader%241208, an approach is presented to encapsulate multiple calls to a remote server into a single request.
+The :class:`MultiCall` object provides a way to encapsulate multiple calls to a remote server into a single request [#]_.

 .. class:: MultiCall(server)